dedale-fet/Distributed-Learning-Toolbox/README.md

 Each of these packages should be installed on all terminals which will comprise the Spark cluster.

-### Spark Cluster configuration
+### Spark cluster configuration

-* On each terminal for your cluster extract the prebuild version of Spark into a prefered folder with read/write/execute permissions.
+1. On each terminal for your cluster extract the prebuild version of Spark into a prefered folder with read/write/execute permissions.
 In this guide, the preselected folder for all terminals is `$SPARK=/usr/local/spark`

-* On the master node:
+2. On the master node:

-** Download the folder spark-configurations into a local folder
+	i.
+Download the folder spark-configurations into a local folder

-** Copy contents of spark-configurations into `$SPARK/conf`.
+	ii.
+Copy contents of spark-configurations into `$SPARK/conf`.

-** Define the master host: Edit line 50 of the file `$SPARK/conf/spark-env.sh` to bind the master of cluster to the IP of the master terminal.
+	iii.
+Define the master host: Edit line 50 of the file `$SPARK/conf/spark-env.sh` to bind the master of cluster to the IP of the master terminal.
 For example, if the IP of the master terminal is `XXX.XXX.XXX.XXX` then assign:
 `SPARK_MASTER_HOST='XXX.XXX.XXX.XXX'`.
 Save and close the file.

-** Define the slave nodes: Open and edit file `$SPARK/conf/slaves` to indicate the IPs of the worker nodes (line 19 and onwards).
+	iv.
+Define the slave nodes: Open and edit file `$SPARK/conf/slaves` to indicate the IPs of the worker nodes (line 19 and onwards).
 Save and close the file.

-** Cluster configuration parameters.
+	v.
+Cluster configuration parameters.
 The configuration and environmental parameters for the cluster can be tuned at the file `$SPARK/spark-defaults.conf`.

-** Define the port number for the spark cluster web-interface: Edit line 28 of the file `$SPARK/spark-defaults.conf` to indicate the URL for the spark cluster web interface.
+		* Define the port number for the spark cluster web-interface: Edit line 28 of the file `$SPARK/spark-defaults.conf` to indicate the URL for the spark cluster web interface.
 For example if the IP of the master terminal is `XXX.XXX.XXX.XXX` then assign:

 `spark.master spark://XXX.XXX.XXX.XXX:7077`

-** Define the location of the logging configuration: Edit the value of `-Dlog4j.configuration` at line 34 to indicate the location of the `log4j.properties' file ( `$SPARK\conf\log4j.properties` )
+		* Define the location of the logging configuration: Edit the value of `-Dlog4j.configuration` at line 34 to indicate the location of the `log4j.properties' file ( `$SPARK\conf\log4j.properties` )

-** If needed: define the memory size allocated at the master for spark calculations by accordingly changing the value of variable `spark.driver.memory` at line 32 (in the current configuration: 8GB of RAM)
+		* (If needed:) Define the memory size allocated at the master for spark calculations by accordingly changing the value of variable `spark.driver.memory` at line 32 (in the current configuration: 8GB of RAM)

-** If needed: Define the memory size allocated at each worker for spark calculations by accordingly changing the value of variable `spark.executor.memory` at line 35 (in the current configuration: 2GB of RAM)
+		* (If needed:) Define the memory size allocated at each worker for spark calculations by accordingly changing the value of variable `spark.executor.memory` at line 35 (in the current configuration: 2GB of RAM)

-** Save and close the `$SPARK/conf/spark-defaults.conf` file.
+		* Save and close the `$SPARK/conf/spark-defaults.conf` file.

 Note: For a complete list of tunable parameters for the cluster configuration consult the documentation available [here](https://spark.apache.org/docs/2.1.1/configuration.html)

-### Launching/Stopping the cluster.
+### Launching/Stopping the cluster

 * For starting the cluster: Open a command terminal at the master node and type: